gurumian/lidro_isl100/README.md

 ## 1. Network Settings

-`netplan` can be an option to connect to the lidar.
+`netplan` can be used to connect to the LiDAR.

 #### How to install `netplan`
 ```bash